The Cat Returns: Plot

 Prince Lune and his guards return to the Cat Kingdom, revealing that the King was not acting on his behalf and that he plans on proposing to Yuki.
-Muta is revealed to be Renaldo Moon, a notorious criminal in the Kingdom who devoured a whole lake of fish in one sitting.
+Muta reveals himself to be Renaldo Moon, a notorious criminal in the Kingdom who devoured a whole lake of fish in one sitting.
 Haru learns that the strange voice who had advised her to go to the Cat Bureau was Yuki's.
 In her childhood, Haru had saved Yuki from starvation by giving her the fish crackers she was eating, and thus, Yuki has now repaid her kindness.
 After she rejects the King's marriage proposal outright, Muta tells Haru, "I respect a woman who stands up for herself," and proceeds to help her escape from the King's soldiers.

 Eventually, Baron, Haru, and Muta escape the Cat Kingdom with the aid of Prince Lune and Toto, and Haru embraces her true self.
 She tells Baron how much she has come to like him.
 He tells her the doors of the Cat Bureau will be open for her again if the need ever arises.
 Haru returns to the human world with more self-confidence; after learning from her friend, Hiromi, that her former crush has broken up with his girlfriend, she simply replies, "It doesn't matter anymore."